NVMe over Fabrics

 NVMe-oF is a small layer that wraps NVMe submission and completion queues in RDMA messages.
 The application calls pread() or uses cuFile, the kernel's NVMe driver enqueues a work request, the NIC packages it as an RDMA write to the target, the target's NIC delivers it to its NVMe controller, and the SSD performs the I/O. The completion queue entry comes back the same way.
 From the application's perspective, this is indistinguishable from a local NVMe read; from the fabric's perspective, it is just another RDMA message.

 The wire protocol comes in three flavors.
 NVMe-oF over RDMA is the dominant production form: it runs on InfiniBand or RoCE and uses the same RDMA verbs as GPUDirect RDMA.
 NVMe-oF over Fibre Channel is for storage networks that already speak FC.
-NVMe-oF over TCP exists but is slower and rarely used for AI training.
+NVMe-oF over TCP exists, adds 200-400 us versus RDMA, and is the fastest-growing transport in cost-sensitive shared-NVMe deployments (Lightbits, Pure FlashArray) because it removes the RoCE / IB configuration burden.
+Rarely the choice for latency-sensitive AI training paths, but increasingly common in mixed-workload storage tiers.

 The latency story

-Local NVMe inside the same PCIe domain runs roughly 10 microseconds for a 4K random read, dominated by the SSD's controller processing time.
-NVMe-oF adds the round-trip time of one RDMA exchange, which on a tuned IB or RoCE fabric is roughly 1-2 microseconds.
-So NVMe-oF latency is 11-12 microseconds, a 10-20% increase over local.
-Sequential bandwidth tops out at the fabric line rate divided by RDMA efficiency, which on NDR (50 GB/s per port) gives roughly 45 GB/s sustained per connection.
+Local datacenter NVMe inside the same PCIe domain runs roughly 20-70 microseconds end-to-end for a 4K random read on modern SSDs (e.g. Micron 7500: ~70 us typical), dominated by the SSD controller and NAND.
+Optane-class drives are closer to 10 us, but conventional NAND is not.
+NVMe-oF over RDMA adds the round-trip time of one RDMA exchange plus target-side processing, roughly 10-20 microseconds on a tuned IB or RoCE fabric.
+End-to-end latency for NVMe-oF over RDMA is therefore roughly 30-90 us.
+NVMe-oF over TCP adds another 200-400 us on top of that.
+Sequential bandwidth tops out at the fabric line rate divided by RDMA efficiency; on NDR (50 GB/s per port), aggregate across many connections approaches 45 GB/s per target, though a single queue pair is usually credit-bounded lower.

 The latency increase is small enough that for most AI training workloads (which are bandwidth-bound, not latency-bound), NVMe-oF is indistinguishable from local.
 The bandwidth is what changes: if your storage fabric has more bandwidth per server than your local PCIe lanes provide, NVMe-oF can actually be faster than local for some workloads.